You want smart political talk without the meltdowns?

 Only one team is going to win the World Series.

-In the course of my career, starting in radio in 87, when Reagan was president and I lived through Bush 41, two terms of Clinton in the middle of that term after is in his first term.
+In the course of my career, starting in radio in 87, when Reagan was president, and I lived through Bush 41, two terms of Clinton in the middle of that term after in his first term, of course, the Republicans came to power with Newt Gingrich and the contract with America.

-Then of course we had the 2000 election mess.
+Then, of course, we had the 2000 election mess.

-9-11 happens, that changes the world.
+That changes the world.

 2004 was a tough election.

-Uh eight years of Biden leading into the midterms.
+Eight years of Biden leading into the midterms.

-You don't always win the races that you want to win, and and that was the case probably this year, although I don't think I think people have underestimated the importance and the power of Republicans taking over the House of Representatives and what that means for the country.
+Although I think people have underestimated the importance and the power of Republicans taking over the House of Representatives and what that means for the country.

-I mean, the uh you get to set the agenda, you get to set the committee assignments.
+I mean, you get to set the agenda.

-Uh you have the power of subpoena, you have the power of the purse.
+You have the power of the purse.

 It's an enormous victory for Republicans, especially in light of where we were last year.

-Uh frankly, had Herschel leave and won yesterday, it would be nice.
+Frankly, had Herschel leave and won yesterday, it would be nice.

-They'd have equal numbers of people on the on the committees, etc., but short of that is not important as important as the House.
+They'd have equal numbers of people on the committees, etc.

-Uh I think that type of thinking is what makes you better.
+I think that type of thinking is what makes you better.

 How are you, sir?

-Well, okay, I I'm I wish we had won.
+Well, I wish we had won.

 I agree.

-Well, I'm as happy as I'd like them to be.
+Yeah, but he's as happy as I'd like them to be.

-Uh and and I would say this election sort of fits that I mean there's a lot to be learned from what Kevin McCarthy's done because um he picked up 15 seats in 2020 when people thought he was going to lose 25, and then he picked up seats again this year, so they now have a narrow majority, but it's actually the same size majority that Pelosi had.
+I mean, there's a lot to be learned from what Kevin McCarthy's done because he picked up 15 seats in 2020 when people thought he was going to lose 25.

-He's he's now got to deal with a handful of people who I think are sort of throwing a temper tantrum.
+He's now got to deal with a handful of people who I think are sort of throwing a temper tantrum.

-Uh and Kevin's earned it.
+And Kevin's earned it.

 Now, what is that worth in campaign terms?

-I mean, if our analysts only look at what is traditional politics and they measure how much is being spent by Warnock, the Democrat, and they don't factor in the kind of beating that the elite media engages in, then they're just they're not measuring reality.
+I mean, if our analysts only look at what is traditional politics and they measure how much is being spent by Warnock, the Democrat, and they don't factor in the kind of beating that the elite media engages in, then they're not measuring reality.

-Um if they don't recognize that I personally think t TikTok should be outlawed because it's it's a communist Chinese very dangerous, but as long as it exists, Republicans have to compete because that's where Generation Z gets their information.
+But as long as it exists, Republicans have to compete because that's where Generation Z gets their information.

 You know, they don't look at Fox with all due respect.